Dioelikem/PowerBi-Dashboard1/README.md

 1. Total Revenue: Business recorded Total Revenue of $24M from Jan 2020 to Jan 2022 and a Gross Profit of $10M,representing a healthy 41% Gross Margin.
 2. Annual Revenue trended at $500K-$600k from Jan 2020 to July 2021 but afterwards trended sharply upward till YTD Jan 2022 at $1.8M as sales in accesories soared.
 3. Customer Performance & Trend: Maurice Shan is No.1 Top Customer, presenting opportunity to potentially cross fertilize his business model to other customers for growth.
 4. Customer Trends: whilst the number of customers increased to 17,000, revenue by customer is trending downward, presenting opportunities to improve customer quality and not just the quantity.
-Operational KPIs such Customer Aquisition Cost (CAC), ARR (Annual Revenue Rate) and Monthly Revenue Rates to optimize effectiveness.
+Operational KPIs such Customer Aquisition Cost (CAC), ARR (Annual Revenue Rate) and Monthly Revenue Rates (MRR) to optimize effectiveness.
 5. Sales volumes: accessories topped with 17k units, followed by Bikes (14k) and clothing (7k), presenting a potential opportunity to double down on investment on accesories to ensure no supply disruptions or stock-outs.
 6. Return rate was 2.2% Return (below benchmark of 3%).
+7. Also, revenue is projected to hit max of $1.9M with 90% confidence interval based on predictive analytics: this insight offers an opportunity to reevaluate raw materials and stocks covers to meet this projected growth.

 **Monthly Revenue Trend**
 1. Monthly revenue trended around $600K from Jan 2020 but sharply declined to 300K in Nov 2020, due to winter-related seasonality drops.
 2.  it picked up from June 2021 at $560K, surging to $800k in July 2021, and been on phenomenal upward trend to $1.8M ever since.
-3. Revenue is projected to hit max of $1.9M based predictive analytics: opportunity to reevaluate raw materials and stocks cover in order to enable the opportunity.
+3. Revenue is projected to hit max of $1.9M based predictive analytics with 90% confidence interval: opportunity to reevaluate raw materials and stocks covers to meet this projected growth.

  ### Data Model
 1. The Adventure Works dataset is complex as it came with 2 fact tables- Sales Transactions and Returns fact tables and 6 Dimension Tables, 2 of which had 2 subcategory level lookups tables.